wulffern/aic2026/lectures/l00_diode.md

 Other parts, like the exact value of the bandgap $E_g$, the diffusion constant
-$D_p$ or diffusion length $L_p$ are macroscopic phenomena,  we can't expect them to be $100%$ true.
-The values would be based on measurement, but not always exact, and maybe, if you rotate your diode, they would be different.
+$D_p$ or diffusion length $L_p$ are macroscopic phenomena,  we can't expect them to be $100$ % true.
+The values would be based on measurement, but not always exact, and maybe, if you rotate your diode 90 degrees on the integrated circuit, the values could be different.

 You should realize that the consequence of our imperfection is that the equations in electronics should always be taken with a grain of salt.